Sat on a train, I overheard a refreshing view on IT recruitment this week.

 Values create value!
 I love that!
 His argument is that there is tangible economic and commercial benefit from recruiting talent aligned with your business or organisational culture.

-So, if you don’t know what your culture is maybe it’s time to work it out.
+So, if you don’t know what your values and culture are maybe it’s time to work it out.
 It will give you one of the most powerful tools against which to measure prospective talent for suitability.

 “We think in full-colour pictures over black and white numbers” – I still smile at this.
 One of the values of a company I worked with years ago – try telling that to the CEO when sales take a dip.
 Nice words, creative, but what does it actually mean?
 Over my career I’ve worked with IT organisations who have proudly trumpeted mission statements like “To discover, develop and deliver innovative IT business solutions” (yeah, you and every other IT team on the planet) and “Developing the industry’s best IT solutions” (right, as opposed to developing the worst?).